kaw101010/Calc/README.md

 # Calc
-A GUI calculator
+A GUI Calculator that can perform all operations.
-Made with Tkinter
+Made with Python Tkinter library